 We’ve tried this tool over the last week or so and it’s behaved perfectly and extracted the original setup file every time.
 Some giveaways such as Ashampoo products don’t usually come with a wrapper and can be saved without using this tool.
 Some giveaways come with an Activate.exe instead of a Setup.exe and don’t extract the installer file but other data to activate the software such as a .REG file.
 The process is the same as above apart from you choose the Activate.exe when asked.

 Note: Like the other tools that worked previously, this will only work on software that is still within the 24 hour giveaway period because the Giveaway of the Day server still needs to be contacted, and will say anything run outside this time frame has expired.
-This UnWrapper GOTD tool is still in development where future version promises to include the ability in extracting setup file without connecting to the GAOTD activation server.
+Unwrapper GOTD is also not fully compatible with 64-bit systems, on some it will work and others it will produce an error, do bear this in mind if you are have issues on a 64-bit Windows.